alirezakhatami98-ui/WDS-Optimizer/README.md

 480
 ```

+The diameter and cost data must contain corresponding entries.

-The first cost corresponds to the first available diameter, the second cost to the second diameter, and so on.
+For example, the first cost corresponds to the first diameter, the second cost to the second diameter, and so on.

 ---